developer-portal/content/tech/languages/go/go-programs.md

 Hello, Fedora!
 ```

 Yet another option is to use `go install`.
-You still need to configure the modules as it was detailed before:
+You still need to configure the modules as mentioned above:

 ```console
 $ go install